Shnatsel/fast_assert/fast_assert/README.md

 The standard library's `assert!` is implemented not as a macro, but as a compiler built-in, which makes it difficult to modify and contribute to.

-Improving the default message codepath should be fairly straightforward for someone familiar with Rust compiler internals, and I hope this crate inspires such as pull request!

-The custom message codepath is trickier.
 We use a closure to defer all argument formatting to a separate cold function.
 This works identically to std `assert!` the vast majority of the time, but there might be some edge cases in which it would break, so such a change might not be acceptable for the standard library, at least outside a new language edition.
 Or maybe it's fine - who knows?